About this 8-day summer itinerary

 The route – day 2: Meiringen-Andermatt crossing the Grimsel and Furka pass: 69 km, 1h40

-Meiringen is starting point for some of Switzerland’s most popular and spectacular pass roads.
+Meiringen is starting point for some of Switzerland’s most spectacular pass roads.
 If you plan for an extra day in Meiringen, you can make a round trip combining the Grimsel, Furka and Susten pass all in one, before heading to Andermatt.
-This route suggests you get to Andermatt using the Grimsel and Furka pass roads though:
+This route suggests you get to Andermatt using the Grimsel and Furka pass roads:

 - the Grimsel pass starts in Meiringen, and then leads to Guttannen and Gletsch.
-Already in Roman times it was an important alpine traverse, connecting the northern regions to the southern Valais area.
-Nowadays, the Grimsel pass makes for a spectacular driving trip, which especially goes for hairpin curves between Grimsel Hospiz and Gletsch;
+In Roman times this was an important alpine traverse, connecting the northern regions to the southern Valais area.
+Nowadays, the Grimsel pass makes for a spectacular driving trip with its hairpin curves between Grimsel Hospiz and Gletsch;

-- from Gletsch, you’ll enter the Furka pass connecting the eastern Valais to the Gotthard Pass and to Andermatt in the canton of Uri.
+- from Gletsch, you’ll enter the Furka pass connecting the eastern Valais to the Gotthard Pass and to Andermatt.
 Don’t forget to get out at the parking lot near Hotel Belvédère for a spectacular view of the Rhone glacier, before heading for Realp, Hospental and Andermatt.

-- you can use the Susten pass towards Andermatt, which takes off in Meiringen as well (62 km, 1h15).
+- you can use the Susten pass towards Andermatt, which starts in Meiringen as well (62 km, 1h15).
 This is a beautiful route too, passing the villages of Gadmen, Wassen and Göschenen.
-Wassen’s catholic church has become famous, as the Gotthard Panorama Express trains pass it no less than three times as they spiral next to it through tunnels and loops.
+Wassen’s catholic church is quite famous, as the Gotthard Panorama Express trains pass it no less than three times as they spiral next to it through tunnels and loops.

 Side trip tips